Jump to section

 The parasitic blood infection, haemobartonellosis, is a parasitic blood infection transmitted to our dogs by ticks and fleas.
 The red blood cells are targeted, and these are the cells which carry the oxygen in the bloodstream.
-The M. Haemocanis, the mycoplasma parasite, is considered a germ that is extremely small and does not need oxygen to survive; this parasite belongs to the Mollicute order of basic bacteria.
-They do not have cell walls, are highly antibiotic resistant, and are difficult to effectively eliminate.
+The M. Haemocanis mycoplasma parasites do not have cell walls, are highly antibiotic resistant, and are difficult to effectively eliminate.

 When ticks and fleas feed on an animal that is infected by the parasite, they pass on M. Haemocanis to another.
 The parasite thrives in the red blood cells, and when an infected pest taps onto a dog, the infection is spread.
-Usually, a dog becomes adversely affected by this infection if they have had a previous splenectomy; the spleen is the organ which filters the blood cells that are damaged, and if a dog doesn’t have this organ, the damaged cells are not filtered out of the body.
+A dog can become adversely affected by this infection if they have had a previous splenectomy; the spleen is the organ which filters the blood cells that are damaged, and if a dog doesn’t have this organ, the damaged cells are not filtered out of the body.

 Parasitic blood infection (haemobartonellosis) in dogs is a blood infection that is caused by the transmission of M. Haemocanis via ticks and fleas.